Albinbluz/Evania-1.2/README.md

 # Not for re-coding or copy cating.

-## Just for learning how's this code.
+## Just for learning how's this code work.

 ### Don't bully me please.